RMED24/SevenSeas/README.md

 # SevenSeas: Your Ultimate Gaming Hub

-Dive into SevenSeas, where a vast selection of games meets community-driven enhancements.
-Experience seamless, secure gaming, tailored for every platform, in one universal hub.
-Built with the cutting-edge technology of Tauri and SvelteKit, SevenSeas offers an unparalleled gaming experience that's fast, secure, and cross-platform.
+Dive into SevenSeas, with a vast selection of games combined with community-driven enhancements.
+Experience seamless, secure gaming in a single universal hub.

+SevenSeas is built with the cutting-edge technology of Tauri and SvelteKit, SevenSeas offers an unparalleled gaming experience that's fast, secure, and cross-platform.

 ## Features

-coming soon
+Whilst the project is still under the development, we have a lot of features in the works.
+Such as:

+- A variety of tools to organise your game collection
+- A built-in torrent client
+- A calendar to remind you about upcoming game releases
+- An API to allow the community to make third-party plugins
+- And much more in the future...

 ## Getting Started